How to Make Indian Dishes Diabetes-Friendly

 pinterestfacebooktwittermail

 Indian cuisine is known for its bold flavors, aromatic spices, and a wide variety of dishes..
 As with most recipes, there are steps that you can take to make sure the Indian recipes you love support your health goals.
-Choosing healthier options and nutrient-rich ingredients like whole grains, legumes, and non-starchy vegetables allows you to enjoy Indian cooking while following your eating plan and managing conditions like diabetes.
+Choosing healthier options and nutrient-rich ingredients like non-starchy vegetables, whole grains, and legumes allows you to enjoy Indian cooking while following your eating plan and managing diabetes.

 Rice

 Choosing brown over white rice will help keep your blood glucose (blood sugar) levels in your target range.
 The higher fiber content in brown basmati rice means slower digestion compared to white rice.
-This means a slower and steadier rise in blood glucose levels..
+This means a slower and steadier rise in blood glucose levels.

 You can also consider swapping rice for riced cauliflower if it’s available at your grocery store.
 Riced cauliflower generally is much lower in carbohydrate.
+Three quarters of a cup of riced cauliflower is 3 grams of carb and 2 grams of fiber.

 Quinoa is another option as a higher fiber, higher protein, gluten free, whole grain.
 Quinoa can be substituted for rice in most Indian dishes.
 Quinoa is the highest in both protein and fiber compared to brown rice, brown basmati rice or white rice.